AnimosWorkshop/Sor-Vault/Temuþen/Actions and Derived Nouns.md

 * traxtū - to complicate
 * trū - to drink
 * tuxfū - to visit
-* twarū - to include
+* tuarū - to include
 * ufelū - to fear
+* ufrū - to play (an instrument)
 * ulfū - to research
 * ukilū - to assume
 * mal ukilū - "to be should"
+* uodū - to progress
+* usonū - to pray
 * uroxū - to steal
+* utū - to bring
+* uvū - to learn / to discover
 * vabū - to intend
 * vartū - to win
 * vekrū - to succeed (in something)